 The Carpet Institute of Australia (CIAL) introduces the Environmental Certification Scheme (ECS) Low VOC / Low Toxicity Certification.
-Assessed by the Green Building Council of Australia, this certification ensures building fit-out products emit low levels of volatile organic compounds (VOCs), safeguarding indoor air quality.
+This certification tests building fit-out products to verify they meet defined VOC emission limits, supporting better indoor air quality.
 As the secretary to this initiative, CIAL leverages the expertise of the Australian Carpet Classification Scheme (ACCS) panel for independent verification.

 The ECS Low VOC Certification addresses VOC emissions from building products during the initial post-manufacture phase and after a specified conditioning period (up to 28 days).